 What is PCOS?

 Polycystic ovary syndrome (PCOS) is a complex hormonal disorder.
+Women can manage PCOS symptoms at home with healthy diets, yoga, exercises, dietary supplements, and other home remedies for PCOS.
+You can fight the adverse effects of the hormonal changes in your body by increasing your insulin resistance and stamina.
 Because PCOS symptoms can overlap with other diseases, a woman who’s experiencing them should seek medical advice from a gynecologist.
 PCOS may also be linked to diabetes, heart disease, high blood pressure, obesity, high cholesterol, and metabolic syndrome.
 PCOS is a gynecological disorder whose prevalence seems to have increased considerably in the last few years.
 Many young girls and middle-aged women are suffering from this syndrome which is marked by the appearance of multiple cysts on ovaries and disturbances in monthly menstrual cycles.

 Polycystic ovary syndrome (PCOS) happens when a female’s ovaries or adrenal glands produce more male hormones compared to normal.
 It’s considered to be a hormonal disorder and is not uncommon among women of reproductive age.
 Women with PCOS may have rare or prolonged menstrual cycles or excess male hormone (androgen) levels.
 The ovaries may develop numerous little collections of fluid (follicles) and fail to frequently release eggs.
 The exact cause of PCOS is unknown.
 Early diagnosis and treatment together with weight loss may decrease the risk of long-term complications such as type 2 diabetes and cardiovascular disease.

 There is not any cure – but exercise, diet, and lifestyle modifications can help control the symptoms.